newretirement/fpe-api/terms.md

 <hr/><br/>

+## income-linked contribution (ILC)

+An ILC refers to a contribution to a tax-advantaged account, whereby the the money is taken directly from the person's earned income stream (e.g. a 401k contribution as a pre-tax deduction from their paycheck).
+See [Income-Linked Contributions](income_linked_contribs.md) page for details.

+<hr/><br/>

 ## income stream

 An income stream represents money from an external source that is deposited into an [account](datatypes.md#account) within the [plan](datatypes.md#plan).
 In FPE, an income stream is represented as a [paymentStream](datatypes.md#paymentstream) whose `source` attribute is empty, and whose `target` account is set to an existing account within the plan.